'Rain bombs' revive fears of 2011 floods

 Thailand's recent "rain bombs" have triggered concern about a repeat of the massive floods in 2011 that caused widespread losses, paralysed cities and stung the economy.

-On May 25-27, Thailand experienced a repeat of this weather phenomenon, characterised by torrential downpours that cause instant damage.
+On May 25-27, Thailand experienced a repeat of this kind of weather, with torrential downpours that cause immediate flooding.

-Last month's rain bombs were caused by a stronger southwest monsoon sweeping across the Andaman Sea and the Gulf of Thailand, compounded by a strong monsoon crossing upper Thailand and the upper southern region.

 The rain bombs followed a series of unusual climate patterns that have occurred in the country since the start of this year.

 May is considered an early start to the rainy season.
-Thailand's summer in April was beset by lower-than-average temperatures, which followed the 7.4-magnitude earthquake in late March with the epicentre near Mandalay, Myanmar.
+Thailand's summer in April saw lower-than-average temperatures.

-Statistics from May 1-14 indicated that Bangkok accumulated rainfall of 188.5 millimetres, a 95% increase compared to the average 30-year rainfall of the Drainage and Sewerage Department of 96.7mm.

-Assoc Prof Seree Supratid, director of the Center for Climate Change and Disasters at Rangsit University, said that La Niña, a pattern of cold ocean temperatures in the central and eastern tropical Pacific, has altered its pattern, driving cooling temperatures across the country in April.
+Assoc Prof Seree Supratid of Rangsit University said that La Niña, a pattern of cold ocean temperatures in the central and eastern tropical Pacific, has altered its pattern, cooling temperatures across the country in April.

-"There is climate instability and unpredictable seasonal shifts.
-Rain bombs have emerged as another unpredictable weather pattern presenting challenges of intense rainfall over a short period that is difficult to predict," he said.

 The average rainfall for May was about 214mm, which is higher than the average over the past 30 years, he said.